mgsx-dev/gdx-gltf/README.md

 # Troubleshooting

-## Max uniform: Constant register limit exceeded
+## Max uniforms: Constant register limit exceeded, do not fit in N vectors

 You may encounter this shader compilation error in case too many uniform needed on current hardware.

 `Constant register limit exceeded at ... more than 1024 registers needed to compiled program`

+or

+`Error: uniform variables in vertex shader do not fit in 256 vectors.`

-It means you may have too many bone weights or shape keys.
-Try to reduce or split then before exporting to GLTF.
+It typically means you may have too many bones.
+A single bone takes 4 uniforms (mat4), desktop GPU typically supports 1024 uniforms and lowend mobile 256 uniforms.
+That mean you should keep bones count under 50 per skeleton.

 ## Max vertices: high index detected